-Choosing Between Single and Dual-Stream Recycling: Which is Right for Your Business?
+Single and Dual-Stream Recycling: Choosing Which is Right for Your Business

-Single-stream and dual-stream commercial recycling are just two of dozens of proper channels for segregation of waste.
+Single-stream and dual-stream commercial recycling are just two of the many proper channels for segregation of waste.
 Each of them has potential benefits for your company’s operations as well as the environment.
-Read more below to discover the differences between each method and to learn which might be the best fit for your business.
+In this article you’ll discover the differences between each method and learn which might be the best fit for your business.

 SINGLE-STREAM COMMERCIAL RECYCLING

 Single-stream recycling is when all recyclable products go into one container, or stream.
 This includes cardboard, glass, plastic, metal and paper.
 All of these materials are tossed into one common can, where they are bundled together.
 They’re then picked up and deposited at a processing facility where they are sorted back into their individual material streams.

 Many businesses prefer this method of recycling primarily due to its reduced collection costs and ease of implementation.
 It also encourages an increase in recycling volumes, as people are more likely to participate in a simple program with easy-to-follow rules.